How high can a drone fly?

 "I think amateurs should be sealed down to 200 feet.
 That is about as far as you can visually control your aircraft anyway, and let the professionals go a little bit higher."

-Next story in National: Chris Brown ticketholders entitled to refund
+Next story in New Zealand: Chris Brown ticketholders entitled to refund

 Joining the discussion couldn’t be easier.
 Simply sign up using your existing Facebook or Twitter account or create a new login.
 And make sure to read the rules.
 Here is a list of other stories that have comments.